gillian-guide/gillian-guide.github.io/docs/extras/trainers.en.md

         * ++f11++ or RB+X/R1+Square to toggle menu.
         * Arrow keys or D-Pad for navigation. ++enter++ or A/X to accept, ++backspace++ or B/Circle to go back.

-    Additional key bindings can be set by highlighting the desired option, pressing ++left-control+enter++ and pressing the key/button you want to set.
+    Additional key bindings can be set by highlighting the desired option, pressing ++left-control+enter++ and pressing the key/button you want to bind.

 [:material-page-first:Previous page <br>Multiplayer</br>](../multiplayer.md){ .md-button } [Next page:material-page-last: <br>Launcher</br>](launcher.md){ .md-button .md-button--primary }